Tidewater Council: History

+Among its special fundraising events are the Leadership Breakfast, Examples of Success dinner, Darden Gala.

+Tidewater Council has three known Distinguished Eagle Scouts: Channing Zucker, Ad.
+Chuck Kubic, and John Scheib.

 Pipsico Scout Reservation

 Pipsico Scout Reservation is located in Surry County, Virginia between Surry and Spring Grove on the banks of the James River.
-Pipsico is subdivided into four camps: Camp Lions, Camp Kiwanis, Camp Rotary and Camp Powhatan.
+Pipsico is subdivided into four camps: Camp Lions, Camp Kiwanis, Camp Rotary and Camp Powhatan..
+It is owned by a trust with three trustees.

 Pipsico offers year-round Scouting opportunities in one of our four Scout camps as well as a summer camp and high adventure experience during the summer.
 Summer camp activities include: Scoutcraft, climbing and rappelling tower, shooting sports, aquatics, hiking trails, a 17th-century archaeological dig site and handicrafts.
 In October 2008, Pipsico celebrated its 50th anniversary and included staff members from 1958 to 2008 as part of the celebration.

 The James River Adventure Base at Pipsico Scout Reservation programs include a week-long scuba diving program, a week-long sailing program, and the ultimate experience of a week-long adventure program called PEX.

 Order of the Arrow

 Blue Heron Lodge 349 is the local chapter of the Order of the Arrow affiliated with Tidewater Council.
 In 1946, the council formed an Order of the Arrow lodge when ceremonialists from Octoraro Lodge 22 inducted the first members.
 In 1947, the totem of a blue heron was selected and the lodge was named Blue Heron Lodge 349.

 On October 1st, 2024, Blue Heron Lodge transitioned from the traditional Lodge Chief leadership model to a new Council of Chiefs model.
 In this new model, the chiefs from each of the lodge's six chapters have equal powers and responsibilities.
 The Council of Chiefs retain their chapter advisors but also have three Council of Chief Advisor's which replaced the traditional Lodge advisor position.

+Blue Heron Lodge provides service and support to Pipsico Scout Reservation during three weekends each year and also hosts events such as Fall Fellowship and the Holiday Banquet.